nextcloud-libraries/nextcloud-logger/README.md

 [ERROR] mail: this should not have happened { app: 'mail', uid: 'christoph', someContext: 13 }
 [WARN] mail: it's just a warning, carry on { app: 'mail', uid: 'christoph' }
 ```

+## Contributing

+This repository is maintained using [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/).